-6.1.4 Liners and bushes are to be fitted in way of bearings.
+Liners and bushes are to be fitted in way of bearings.
+For rudder stocks and pintles having diameter less than 200 mm, liners in way of bushes may be provided optionally.
 The minimum thickness of liners and bushes is to be equal to: